-The following scenarios highlight the perspectives of an organization’s option for going it alone and its option to secure assistance externally in support of their Project 2010 initiative.
+The next scenarios highlight the perspectives of an organization’s option for going it alone and its option to secure assistance externally in support of a Project 2010 initiative.

-Many organizations in today’s economy are looking for more cost-effective measures, as well as utilizing internal resources as much as possible.
-The current challenge Microsoft Project 2010 faces today is that it is technically easier to set up and deploy it as an infrastructure than before, giving the appearance that it can just be “installed”, but the underlying capabilities of the tool is not just a “simple scheduling engine”, it is a full spectrum Enterprise Project/Program and Portfolio management tool.
+Many organizations in today’s economy are looking for more cost-effective measures and to utilize internal resources as much as possible.
+The challenge Microsoft Project 2010 faces today is that it is technically easier to set up and deploy as an infrastructure than ever before, which makes it seem that it can just be “installed”; but the tool is not just a simple scheduling engine, it is a full-spectrum enterprise project/program and portfolio management tool.
 Therefore, many organizations are choosing to have their internal technical staff do the deployment.
-A good example would be similar to having IT install an ERP system like SAP, without involving accounting.
+A good example would be similar to having IT install an ERP system like Systems Applications and Products ([AU: is this correct, from below?]SAP) without involving accounting.

-Perspective Options to Internally Selecting, Deploying, and Supporting Project 2010
+Prospective Options to Selecting, Deploying, and Supporting Project 2010

-Project 2010 is capable of interacting and sending or retrieving information that may come from other systems of record (like HR systems, time sheeting or actuals).
-Thus there are often security concerns associated with that information and the ownership of “system of record” data.
+Project 2010 is capable of interacting and sending or retrieving information that may come from other systems of record (e.g., HR systems, time-sheeting, or actuals).
+Thus, often there are security concerns associated with that information and the ownership of system-of-record data.
 An example may be when integrating financial data, often from an ERP system, or product design system.

-Organizations have established policies and effective processes around data compliance, financial and product development environments.
+Organizations have established policies and effective processes around data compliance, financial, and product development environments.
 They have also dedicated employees to serve as internal experts to manage the data.
 Sourcing an external entity that may not have the depth and experience or qualifications to handle sensitive data to focus on Project 2010 poses a risk.
-In this instance, it may be beneficial for an organization to install, configure and deploy Project 2010 internally to maintain control of the sensitive data.
+In this instance, it may be beneficial for an organization to install, configure, and deploy Project 2010 internally to maintain control of the sensitive data.

 Project 2010 leverages the SharePoint Enterprise platform and enables more integration of BI metadata to be threaded within the management structure for Project 2010.
 SharePoint has evolved as a business data management system faster than Project Server.
 Many organizations have already initiated document management and information portal campaigns prior to the consideration of a PPM system.
-Many instances have SharePoint supporting data from other legacy systems, including Systems, Applications and Products (SAP) in Data Processing, and Project Lifecycle Management (PLM) systems.
-Often, SharePoint is already being used for continuous improvement, lifecycle management processes and other information sharing and collaborative functions.
+Many instances have SharePoint supporting data from other legacy systems, including SAP[AU: see query above] in data processing, and project lifecycle management systems.
+Often SharePoint is already being used for continuous improvement, lifecycle management processes, and other information sharing and collaborative functions.
 Thus, organizations have acquired a significant level of knowledge working with the data in an enterprise environment.
 Adding Project 2010 may seem like a manageable step for internal resources.

 The main business justifications for Microsoft Project 2010 are its ability to expose, track, and control resource work and costs related to actions that are tied to corporate objectives and goals.
-Because Project 2010 resides in an enterprise collaborative environment (namely SharePoint Server 2010), it is increasingly critical to business users that Project data is accessible and reportable.
-These requirements are typically core for effective delivery to the strategic objectives, which makes Project 2010 much more enticing to internal decision-makers.
-As they know the business better than anyone else, they make assumptions they know how to structure the technical business platform to meet their business needs.
+Because Project 2010 resides in an enterprise collaborative environment (namely SharePoint Server 2010), it is increasingly critical to business users that Project data are accessible and reportable.
+These requirements typically are core for effective delivery to the strategic objectives, which makes Project 2010 much more enticing to internal decision makers.
+As they know the business better than anyone else, they make assumptions that they know how to structure the technical business platform to meet their business needs.

 What Does the External Information Stream Offer?